TanzHasan/Learning/content/misc/internships.md

 If you have no experience, you might find it useful to do any of the following:

-1. Go to hackathons (no one will bully you, don't worry)
+1. Join Programs like [Google Summer of Code](https://summerofcode.withgoogle.com) or the [Major League Hacking Fellowship](https://fellowship.mlh.io/).
-2. Do CS-related research
+2. Go to hackathons (no one will bully you, don't worry)
-3. Make a nontrivial project (no YT video tutorials)
+3. Do CS-related research
-4. Try your hand at open-source commits.
-This is quite daunting, and you might find it easy to get into if you have used a particular open-source technology or if you join either [Google Summer of Code](https://summerofcode.withgoogle.com) or the [Major League Hacking Fellowship](https://fellowship.mlh.io/).
+4. Make a nontrivial project (no YT video tutorials)
 5. Excel in CS-related competitions.
 CTFs, programming competitions, etc. If you have done math competitions that will also help you significantly.
 6. Unpaid internships.
 I hesitate to recommend this one, but if you can't do any of the above, providing free labor to a startup is a good way to get a foot in the door.
 That being said, make sure you're either learning or having fun.
 You don't want to be doing these unless necessary.
 7. Get lucky.
 Self explanatory.